BenDB925/MadBoxTest/README.md

 https://catlikecoding.com/unity/tutorials/curves-and-splines/

+In this tutorial, they convert the formula for bezier curves to C# and handle the generation of the vertices/triangles.
+I then used this to handle each individual bezier curve in my track, and expand it to be able to handle the player's movements from one curve to the next.

 I have previously worked with bezier curves when generating random tracks for a racing game I'm working on, but that used a LineRenderer to display it.
 I chose to go with mesh generation instead as I was thinking it would allow me to edit the mesh later down the line to be raised, instead of a flat plane.
 Time didn't allow me to do this in the end, but that would've been my next step.